-There are many ways a person could be injured due to someone else’s negligence, from slip and fall accidents on the property of a negligent owner to car crashes, medical mistakes, and even injuries from malfunctioning consumer products.
+There are many ways a person could be injured due to someone else’s negligence, from car wrecks, truck accidents, slip and fall accidents on the property of a negligent owner, and even injuries from malfunctioning consumer products.
 In cases such as these, an injured individual may be eligible to seek civil compensation from the responsible party.

 If you were injured by the negligence of another person, a Fort Worth personal injury lawyer may be able to help.
 A local accident attorney could help you understand your legal options and fight for the compensation you deserve.
 En Español.